mingyuan-xia/PATDroid/README.md

 * `patdroid.soot`: my tribute to [Sable's Soot](http://sable.github.io/soot/).
 I learned a lot from attending Sable's seminars held at [McGill McConnell 2rd floor](https://www.mcgill.ca/maps/mcconnell-engineering-building)

 ## Using PATDroid
+We have some get-started tutorials and detailed documentation for each package there in our wiki.

 PATDroid uses `Apache License 2.0`.
 Additionally, if you intend to use it in academic work, please cite our paper:
 ```bibtex
 @inproceedings{appaudit,